 Let’s go through the comparison bit by bit and then conclude at the end.

 Voltage and Power Usage

-DDR3 operates on 1.5V (1.35V on power saving mode) while DDR4 operates on 1.2V.
+DDR3 operates on 1.5V (1.35V on power-saving mode) while DDR4 operates on 1.2V.
 This means that DDR4 RAM will use a lot less power as compared to DDR3.
-On only one or two systems, this doesn’t make much of a difference but on a server side, if there are hundreds of servers running the same hardware, upgrading the RAM to DDR4 will make quite a visible difference in power usage of the whole environment.
+On only one or two systems, this doesn’t make much of a difference but on the server side, if there are hundreds of servers running the same hardware, upgrading the RAM to DDR4 will make quite a visible difference in power usage of the whole environment.

 The frequency of DDR3 starts at 800 MHz and ends at 2133 MHz.
 800 MHz means the RAM has a speed of 800 million operations per second.
 DDR4 memory starts at 1600 MHz and goes up to 3200 MHz.
 This increase in frequency implies the increased bandwidth of RAM.
 So DDR4 is capable of much more bandwidth than DDR3.

 The downside of higher frequency is higher latency.
 Although there is not much of a difference, what DDR4 lacks in latency makes up for in bandwidth.
 All-in-all, DDR4 compensates in performance well-above DDR3 despite its higher latency.

 You can learn more about frequency and latency in this video:

 If it comes to the biggest visible difference between DDR3 and DDR4, I will vouch for the capacity.
 DDR4 is able to have a much higher RAM capacity as compared to DDR3.
 DDR3 supports 4 dyes per module while DDR4 supports 8 dyes per module.

 The theoretical maximum capacity of DDR3 RAM is about 128 GB while DDR4 RAM can go up to 512 GB.
 This is a huge improvement especially when we have limited RAM slots.